-where σn is the nominal (under normal conditions) tensile strength of the FRP material and σeff is the material tensile strength after consecutive salt fog exposure in accordance with ISO 12944‑2, ISO 12944-6, 168 hours at +(35±2)°С and ultraviolet exposure in accordance with ISO 4892-2, 168 hours at +(23±2)°С. 𝜎𝑒𝑓𝑓 = min(𝜎𝑒𝑓𝑓1 , 𝜎𝑒𝑓𝑓2 … . . 𝜎𝑒𝑓𝑓𝑘 ), where 1,2….k – identifiers of substances approved for transportation by the given portable tank.
+where σn is the nominal (under normal conditions) tensile strength of the FRP material and σeff is the material tensile strength after consecutive salt fog exposure in accordance with ISO 12944‑2:2017, ISO 12944-6:2018, 168 hours at +(35±2)°С and ultraviolet exposure in accordance with ISO 4892-2, 168 hours at +(23±2)°С. 𝜎𝑒𝑓𝑓 = min(𝜎𝑒𝑓𝑓1 , 𝜎𝑒𝑓𝑓2 … . . 𝜎𝑒𝑓𝑓𝑘 ), where 1,2….k – identifiers of substances approved for transportation by the given portable tank.
 If protective coating is used the samples with the coating shall be fabricate and tested.

 A design validation exercise using numerical analysis and a suitable composite failure criteria is to be undertaken to verify that the FRP service equipment are below the allowables.
 Suitable composite failure criteria include, but are not limited to Strain Invariant Failure Theory, Maximum Strain, or Maximum Stress.
 Other relations for the strength criteria is are allowed upon agreement with the competent authority.
-The method and results of this design validation exercise are to be submitted to the competent authority.
+The method, a proof of suitability for the chosen failure criteria with a list of relevant experiments for all parameters used in the chosen failure criteria, and results of this design validation exercise are to be submitted to the competent authority.

-The allowables are to be determined using experiments to derive parameters required by the chosen failure criteria combined with factor of safety K, the strength values measured according to ISO 527-4:1997 and the maximum strain in tension criteria prescribed in 6.9.2.3.5.
+The parameters used in the chosen failure criteria are to be determined using the relevant experiments and the maximum strain in tension prescribed in 6.9.2.3.5, combined with factor of safety K. At least all experiments defined in 6.9.3.4.2 must be performed.

 6.9.3.3.5 Check calculations of the strength for FRP service equipment and its joints to the portable tank shell shall be performed by finite element method.
 Treatment of singularities shall be undertaken using an appropriate method according to the applicable pressure vessel code.